andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 In real I could see the exact main window of the tablet, the developer app or other app and interact with this app using the mouse.

+# Using an Android emulator and the app created

+Remember, to run the app you have to run `npm run start`.

 # Links passed in complementary materials section

 [Expo Go](https://expo.dev/go)